Rajendra Menon

 Rajendra Menon is an Indian judge.
 Presently, he is chairperson of Armed Forces Tribunal.
-He is former Chief Justice of Delhi High Court.
+He is a former Chief Justice of Delhi High Court.
 He was born on 7 June 1957 and hails from Jabalpur, in Madhya Pradesh.
-He was a Judge and later the Acting Chief Justice of the Madhya Pradesh High Court, and later the Chief Justice of the Patna High Court.
+He was a judge and later the Acting Chief Justice of the Madhya Pradesh High Court, and later the Chief Justice of the Patna High Court.

 Education

 He completed his school education from Christ Church Boys Senior Secondary School, Jabalpur.
 He then pursued a degree in science from the Government Science College, Jabalpur.
 In the year 1981, he completed his LLB from NES Law College, Jabalpur.

 Career

-Rajendra Menon practiced law in the office of senior advocate P. Sadasivan Nair.
+Rajendra Menon practiced law in the office of Senior Advocate P. Sadasivan Nair.
 Until his elevation to the Bench, he was Standing Counsel for Central Government from 1991.
 He also represented several private and public sector undertakings and other private entities.